United for Restoration.

 Restoration Measure: Bank protection, island restoration/creation, flowing channels

 5. Improve or maintain habitat for migratory birds.

 Restoration Measure: Island restoration/creation, establishment of emergent marsh or isolated wetlands, moist soil management

-6. Improve or maintain quantity and quality of backwater habitat for fish.
+6. Improve or maintain habitat for backwater fish.

 Stressor: Hydraulic connectivity, lack of protected overwintering fish habitat, including areas >4 feet deep meeting water quality criteria